elastic/kibana/x-pack/plugins/alerting/README.md

 }
 ```

-There are limitations that we are aware of using only templates, we are gathering feedback and use cases for these. (for example passing an array of strings to an action).
+There are limitations that we are aware of using only templates, and we are gathering feedback and use cases for these. (for example passing an array of strings to an action).